youwen5/web/routes/+unicode-quotes.typ

   [—],
   [`U+2014`],
   [Break between parts of sentences],
-  [Em-dashes put a pause in the text—for when a comma doesn’t feel right.], )
+  [Em-dashes put a pause in the text—for when a comma doesn't feel right.], )

 #btw[
-  The typesetting system Typst will automatically convert the bad quotes (' and ") to the real ones.
-However, I prefer to use the dedicated `#quote[]` function and type real curly single quotes anyways rather than letting it guess my meaning with single quotes, to avoid ambiguity and edge cases.
+  The typesetting system Typst will automatically convert the bad quotes (#"'" and
+  #"\"") to the real ones.

   You can also type `---` and `--` to get real unicode em and en dashes in the output.

-  For users of inferior typesetting software, _use the real unicode symbols_!!!
+  For users of inferior typesetting software, _use the real unicode symbols_!
 ]